Lazy Days

 - Allen "Farina" Hoskins as "Farina"

 - Lead role.
-He overcomes his laziness long enough to get his baby brother
+He overcomes his laziness long enough to get his baby brother ready for a contest that never happens.

 - Jannie "Mango" Hoskins as "Trellis"

 - Supporting role.
 Farina repeatedly calls her "Honey."
-She waits on
+She waits on him both at the beginning

-him both at the beginning and the end of the film.
+and the end of the film.

-- Junior Allen as "Thermos" aka "Junior"
+- James "Junior" Allen as "Thermos" aka "Junior"

 - Supporting role.
 Farina bathes him in preparation for the contest.
-I'm
+Farina calls him "Junior" at

 - Joe Cobb as "Joe"

 - Supporting role.
-He's the one with the idea to enter the babies in the
+He's the one with the idea to enter the babies in the contest.

 - Mary Ann Jackson as "Mary"